dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 And there is an implementation of a full node running the Squeak Protocol here: https://github.com/squeaknode/squeaknode

+You can also run your own Squeaknode instance on [Umbrel](https://getumbrel.com/), but it is not yet completely trustless because it still uses HTLCs.

 [github repo]: https://github.com/squeaknode/squeak
 [cross-post]: https://squeaknode.org/lightning/ptlc/bitcoin/2022/01/07/trustless-lightning